Using WordPress: many rewards, but a few risks

 We give WordPress a lot of credit for transparency.
 Platform leaders across the globe are quick to report on cyber safety issues.
 Whole organizations are devoted to studying WordPress vulnerabilities in detail and minions of staunch developer/advocates work diligently to fix security problems as they’re discovered.
 Still, WordPress sites are hacked by the thousands every year.
 That makes a certain amount of sense, of course, considering the platform’s market permeation.
 But that doesn’t make the devastating losses businesses suffer sting any less.

 In 2020, a coordinated attack that affected some 2000 WordPress sites made headlines.
 Discovered by Sucuri, a company that offers a range of monitoring and website security products, the assault drove WordPress users to scam sites, fake surveys and giveaways, and bogus Adobe Flash downloads.
-Phishing scams are a popular attack strategy: cybercriminals send very official-looking but fake emails that appear to be sent by WordPress.org, the company that owns WordPress.
+Phishing scams are a popular attack strategy: cybercriminals send very official-looking but fake emails that appear to be sent by WordPress.org.

 The attackers in the 2020 case targeted certain WordPress plugins.
 With new plugins being added all the time—there are more than 55,000 of them—sealing security cracks is a complex matter for developers.
 So yes, the functional rewards of working with constantly-updated open-source software do come with risk.